thu-tram/mangg-may-tinh/routing/addressing.md

 <img width="900px" src="/assets/routing/2-110-aggregation2.png">

-However, if we used hierarchical addressing, then UCB's range (4.12.0.0/16) and UCM's range (4.29.0.0/16) are both subsets of AT&T's range (4.0.0.0/8).
-This could happen if AT&T allocated those ranges to its subordinate customers UCB and UCM.
+However, if we used hierarchical addressing, then UCB's range (4.12.0.0/16) and Stanford's range (4.29.0.0/16) are both subsets of AT&T's range (4.0.0.0/8).
+This could happen if AT&T allocated those ranges to its subordinate customers UCB and Stanford.

-Now, R6 only needs a single entry for AT&T, UCB, and UCM.
+Now, R6 only needs a single entry for AT&T, UCB, and Stanford.
 We've aggregated the two smaller ranges into the wider range that they both belong to.

 ## Multi-Homing